adolfintel/TDF/README.md

 If a game doesn't work out of the box, before you even start troubleshooting, check [ProtonDB](https://www.protondb.com/) for known issues/fixes for this game.
 Solutions that work on Proton can easily be adapted to work in TDF.

 #### TDF won't start (Failed to load Wine)
-Wine depends on a lot of libraries, TDF is built exclusively using 64-bit libraries, so multilib is not required.
-The easiest way to obtain these is to simply install Wine on your system and then removing it.
+Wine depends on a lot of libraries, and some may be missing.
+TDF is built exclusively using 64-bit libraries, so multilib is not required.
+The easiest way to obtain the required libraries is to install Wine on your system and then remove it.
     * For Arch-based distros:
         ```
         sudo pacman -S wine